Timothy J. Murray

 Email: email@example.com Phone: 614.377.0727

-Mr. Taylor works on media and communication efforts at PJI, including pretrial.org, social media, and our bi-weekly emails.
-Bryan also maintains the Juvenile Detention Alternatives Initiative (JDAI) Helpdesk.
+Mr. Taylor works with various technologies to effectively convey the messages related to pretrial justice.
+Bryan maintains pretrial.org along with PJI’s blog, newsletter, and social media.
+In addition to adult pretrial work, he maintains the JDAI Helpdesk and works with juvenile justice leadership to improve the resources available to JDAI sites.
 He received his Master’s in Public Policy from Brigham Young University with an emphasis in crime and corrections policy.
-While in school he worked closely with leadership in Utah County to implement a pretrial services program by creating an implementation plan and securing funding for the project.
-In addition to pretrial justice policy, he has published research on the effectiveness of a drug outpatient program in the Utah County Jail and a meta-analysis of the effectiveness of various substance abuse treatments.
+While in school he worked closely with leadership in Utah County to improve pretrial outcomes including the creation of an implementation plan and securing funding for the project.
+In addition to pretrial justice policy, he has published research on the effectiveness of a drug outpatient program in the Utah County Jail and a meta-analysis of substance abuse treatment programs.

 Email: firstname.lastname@example.org Phone: 425.770.6618